 The demand is captured from Google Ads (formerly AdWords) accessing buyers from around the world.
 Ad formats are responsive and delivered with a seamless user experience.
 For applications, the ads are delivered for during the nature breaks to maximize the engagement and to reduce the intrusion.
 Similarly, AdMob puts a great deal to the user satisfaction while carefully building-up the publisher’s revenue.

 As with most Google products, you can expect near-flawless functionality and easy app integration.
 If you’re a beginner in the mobile advertising game, then there is no better starting point than AdMob.
-The network’s advertising is far less aggressive and intrusive compared to other networks.

-On the downside, AdMob has been criticized by users for revenues being on the lower side of the table.
+On the downside, AdMob has been criticized by users for revenues being on the lower side of the chart.
 This means that some of the other options on this list may be a better option for more experienced players seeking higher revenue.

 StartApp allows you to implement interstitial advertising, which means that between two pages or sections of your website or mobile application, an advertisement momentarily takes over the screen.

 It is considered to be a more intrusive form of advertising compared to traditional banner advertising, but some have achieved far higher revenue rates using interstitial advertising.

 The company is partnered with Yandex, Oracle, Oath, and Baidu; and these businesses use StartApp’s technology and data solutions.

 InMobi has developed a new way of targeting users which they call appographic targeting.
 Appographic targeting increases the chance of connecting users to the type of media and apps that they are most likely to consume.
 For instance, if a user is booking a flight via an app, then the ads of hotels and tourism services would appear on the user’s screen.